Libraries from home for children and young people

 Online rhymetimes, storytimes, crafts, science and Lego clubs

 We're pleased to be offering online storytimes and rhymetimes, crafts, Science and Lego clubs: Rhymetime on Monday and Friday at 10.30am and storytime on Wednesday at 10.30am.
-We also have crafts on Tuesdays, Science club on Thursdays and Lego club every Saturday.
+We also have crafts on Tuesdays (4.30pm), Science club on Thursdays (4.30pm) and Lego and origami clubs alternate Saturdays (10.30am).
 These are run on our libraries' facebook page, so follow us to be alerted.

 All of our past events are also available on our YouTube channel.